wp-plugins/cpt-onomies/readme.txt

 == Frequently Asked Questions ==

-= I added support for "Thumbnail" to my custom post type, but the "Featured Image" box is not showing up =
+= I added support for "Thumbnail" to my custom post type, but the "Featured Image" box does not show up =

-You also have to add theme support for post thumbnails:
+You also have to add theme support for post thumbnails to your functions.php file:

-`add_theme_support( 'post-thumbnails' );`
+`<?php add_theme_support( 'post-thumbnails' ); ?>`

 If FAQ didn't cover your problem, refer to the following resources: